Abenezer-Baheru/Fraud_Detection_ML_Model_in_E-commerce_and_Credit_Card_Transactions/README.md

 ### Visualizations
 - Plot distributions, bivariate analysis, fraud rates, and correlation heatmaps.

+### Model Building and Evaluation
+- Train various models and evaluate their performance.
+- Use SMOTE for class balancing.
+- Implement model explainability using SHAP and LIME.

+### Model Deployment
+- Deploy the model using Flask and Docker.
+- Create a RESTful API for real-time fraud detection.

+### Dashboard and Visualization
+- Build an interactive dashboard using Dash and Flask for visualizing fraud insights.

 ### Authors
 - **Abenezer Baheru** - *Initial work* - [GitHub Profile](https://github.com/Abenezer-Baheru)